-What is Cognitive Behavior Therapy for Hair Pulling?
+What is Cognitive Behavior Therapy for Trichotillomania, Hair Pulling and Eyelash Pulling?

 Cognitive Behavior Therapy (CBT), also known as Cognitive Emotional Behavior Therapy is a widely used practice which trains patients in self-monitoring, identifying and responding to high-risk situations, assessing the function of their pulling, confronting realizations, and developing mindfulness.